rei/rei-cedar-vue-2/docs_src/_includes/layouts/cards/card.md

 A **card** is a flexible and extensible content container.
 It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options.

-If you're familiar with Bootstrap 3, cards replace our old panels, wells, and thumbnails.
-Similar functionality to those components is available as modifier classes for cards.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header